 Fines and fees: Replacement fees for lost or damaged books are determined on a case-by-case basis.
 Fines will be assessed for overdue books.

-We lend PC and MAC power charges to GW Law students.
+We lend chargers for laptops, phones, and other electronic devices to GW Law students.
 Chargers are available for check-out at the circulation desk.

 IDs are provided to currently enrolled law students for the period of their studies at GW Law.
 Non-law students enrolled in a course at GW Law and those enrolled in Continuous Enrollment through the Records Office are eligible for an ID, limited to their periods of enrollment.